riosengineer/Bicepify/bicep-examples/scoped-deployments/README.md

 ## Introduction

-One of the drawbacks seen with Bicep vs other declarative languages like Terraform is that we have scoped deployments.
+One of the potential drawbacks seen with Bicep vs other declarative languages like Terraform is that we have scoped deployments.
 This refers to different target scopes for the resources which consists of:

 - resourceGroup (Default target)
 - subscription